pjtunstall/almondala/README.md

 cargo install wasm-pack
 ```

-Install TypeScript and the related `undici-types` package as dev dependencies:
+Install [Node.js](https://nodejs.org/en) if you don't already have it.
+This will also install `npm` (Node Package Manager).
+Then install TypeScript and the related `undici-types` package as dev dependencies with the commmand

 ```
 npm install